mbigman/fe-css-picture-frames/README.md

-# Day 2 Lesson 2: CSS Layout and Positioning
+# CSS Layout and Positioning: Picture Wall

 ## Motivation (i.e. What is this, and why should you care? )